 Good automated solutions like Selenium finally are very expensive tools that your engineers can adjust for a specific application.
 And still, it can find only those problems for which it was programmed to search for.
 I won’t even get into how taxing it is to sort the results.
 Automated test solutions make sense both economically and technically when making and configuring a ready-made working project and you are planning how you are going to develop the project further (regular updates, etc.) That’s why I like to emphasize that it’s not the best solution to spend your money on when you’re just starting out.

-Why is preparation and professional testing really important
+Why are preparation and professional testing really important

 Q: In your strategy for creating the perfect application, why do you devote so much effort specifically to planning and testing instead of coding issues?